shines77/vpn-shell-for-openconnect/README.md

 export VPN1_SERVER_CERTIFICATE="SHA1-OtherCharachters"
 ```

-## How to use
+## How to install and use

-Here just demonstrate how to use this code in Ubuntu
+Here just demonstrate how to use this script in Ubuntu server.

 ### 1. Install openconnect